 Cliff Brinson litigates business disputes.
-He assists clients with a full range of commercial litigation matters, including corporate and securities litigation, contract disputes, and business-related tort and statutory claims.
+He assists clients with a full range of commercial litigation matters, including corporate and securities litigation, contract disputes, and business-related tort and statutory claims, including class action lawsuits.
 He also assists companies in internal investigations.

-Cliff has successfully taken cases to trial and handled appeals in both federal and state courts, including the North Carolina Business Court.
-In 2010, Cliff helped a client obtain a $37 million judgment at trial in a commercial contract case, one of the largest jury verdicts in North Carolina history.
-The judgment was affirmed unanimously by the Court of Appeals in August 2012, and satisfied in full in September 2012 ($48.5 million including interest).
-In 2013, Cliff helped a client obtain a declaratory judgment at trial in another commercial contract case, resulting in cost savings to the client of over $100 million.
+In his business contract practice, Cliff helped a client obtain a $37 million judgment at trial, one of the largest jury verdicts in North Carolina history.
+The judgment was affirmed unanimously by the Court of Appeals and satisfied in full ($48.5 million including interest).
+Cliff helped another client obtain a declaratory judgment at trial in a commercial contract case, resulting in cost savings to the client of over $100 million.
 Following trial, the court awarded the client over $1.2 million in fees and costs.

 Professional & Community Affiliations

 - Co-Chair, Mergers & Acquisitions Litigation Subcommittee of the Commercial & Business Litigation Committee, American Bar Association

 - Co-Chair, Securities Litigation Subcommittee of the Commercial & Business Litigation Committee, American Bar Association

 - Member, Class Actions & Derivative Suits Committee, American Bar Association